 The human mind has delivered great blessings – that same mind, in a different state, turns those blessings into a curse.

-The influence of our education, upbringing and temperament – and many other influences of all sorts – condition our minds as to what we think is important and or necessary in our life.
-Our conditioned thinking is a trap that leads to impossibility thinking.
+The influence of our education, upbringing and temperament – influences of all sorts – condition our minds as to what we think is important and or necessary in our life.
+Our conditioned mind is the repository of impossibility thinking.

 JACK AND FRAN – A STORY OF A YOUNG COUPLE LED BY THEIR CONDITIONED DESIRES

 Jack was a 38-year-old on a stellar career path.
 Fran: his 34-year-old wife had a high-paying job with an equally great future.